God Saved Me On April Fool’s Day!

 My ideas about God had largely been formed by watching the Lutheran claymation show “Davey & Goliath” on television (a wonderful show) as a young child.
 When I was 16, my sister Renée wrote me a letter about how to make Jesus Lord of my life, but by then I found the idea that I needed Jesus in my life offensive and I tore up the letter and threw it away.

 When I arrived at MIT in 1976, I met Michael Harrison, who would become my best friend (and eventually the best man at my wedding).
 He was already a Christian and encouraged me to become one.
-The following year I met Courtney McBath, who would also strongly encourage me to become a Christian.
+The following year when, as a tutor in Project Interphase I met my future wife Eva Giliam, I also met Courtney McBath, who would also strongly encourage me to become a Christian.
 Despite their influence I felt strongly that following Jesus was something I just wouldn’t be able to do.
 I might be able to start out OK, but I just didn’t believe that it would ultimately work.
 I would tell them: “Maybe I’ll get saved when I’m 30”.

 On Sunday April 1, 1979 however, in my MacGregor dorm room, Jesus somehow made it clear to me that if I decided to follow him then, it would work.
 I felt free to accept him and confident that I could actually be a Christian.
 I also felt free to say no to Jesus, but I also had a nagging worry: I didn’t know when I would ever again feel that same freedom to follow Jesus!